-There will be eight meetings consisting of 1.5-hour classes.
-Students will be encouraged to contribute to seminars and discussions.
+There will be eight meetings consisting of 1.5-hour classes incorporating a lecture and discussion.
+Students will be encouraged to contribute to these discussions.
 Eight tutorials will be arranged for students to provide opportunities to develop diverse themes within a cross-cultural perspective.